wesleyfriedman/react-router-nested-routes-web-0916/README.md

 }
 ```

  Our Movie list will be our 'master' list on the left side.
-We're using Bootstrap's column classes to define how  much of the screen our `MovieList` should take up, but we could easily write our own classes or use the columns from a different framework.
+We're using Bootstrap's column classes to define how  much of the screen our `MoviesList` should take up, but we could easily write our own classes or use the columns from a different framework.

 ### Linking to the Show

-Right now, we're using React Router to display the `MoviePage` component when the url is `/movies`.
+Right now, we're using React Router to display the `MoviesPage` component when the url is `/movies`.
 Let's add in our first nested route - going to '/movies/:id' should display details about a given movie.

 First, let's create a `MoviesShow` component.
 This component will need to connect to the store in order to figure out which Movie it should render, so let's put it in our `containers` directory.